 In February, 1850 he defeated John Turner (10) of Louisville, Kentucky in Washington, DC and drew a match against Johann Jacob Loewenthal (+3-3=0) in New York.
 In 1852 he suggested the holding of an international chess tournament at the Great Exhibition in New York in 1853, but nothing came of it.
 In 1852, he drew a match with Pierre Charles Fournier de Saint Amant in New York (+4-4=0).
 In 1855 he organized the first World Chess Problem tournament.

 In 1857 he was knocked out in the first round of the 1st American Chess Congress (1857) by Theodore Lichtenhein, winning 2 games and losing 3 games.
 He was considered to be America's first chess champion until he lost a match with Paul Morphy.
 Soon in December of that year, Stanley’s daughter, Pauline, was born & named after her father's successor in chess.
-From October until June of 1859, he edited another column for the 11 year-old Harper's Weekly, also publishing Morphy’s Match Games and The Chess Player’s Instructor prepared over the course of that winter & spring (4, 5, 6).
+From October 1858 until June of 1859, he ran a column for Harper's Weekly, also publishing Morphy’s Match Games and The Chess Player’s Instructor prepared over the course of that winter & spring (4, 5, 6).

 In 1860 he returned to England and took 2nd in the 3rd British Chess Association Congress in Cambridge, England, losing to Ignatz von Kolisch.
 From 1860 to 1862, he edited a chess column in the Manchester Express and Guardian, winning an 1861 tournament in Leeds, England (7).